-In terms of work promoting progressive rent payments, the personal circumstances of each family and an economic analysis of the entire household must be taken into account.
+In terms of work promoting progressive rent payments, the personal circumstances of each family and an economic analysis of the household must be taken into account.
 It should be acknowledged that individuals already have some understanding of what it means to pay rent.
-However, a line of work can be created within their autonomy process, establishing certain criteria and intervention plans to promote household and family economic management while fostering savings. [...]
-Families should view this process as a tool for achieving economic independence and improving their quality of life, rather than as an imposition or control, as otherwise, the intervention could be compromised.
-Therefore, it could be argued that the process of working towards progressive rent payments provides the tools for an intervention process to be successful, allowing families to achieve a better quality of life in all areas.
+However, a line argued that the process of working unemployed individuals, career changers, towards progressive rent payments provides the tools for an intervention process to be successful, allowing from in all areas.